-Jurassic Quest drive-thru experience coming to Richmond Raceway
+Jurassic Quest dinosaurs invade the Richmond Raceway

 HENRICO Co., Va.
 (WWBT) - Jurassic Park fans will be sure to enjoy this!
-The Jurassic Quest drive-thru experience is coming to the Richmond Raceway Complex.
+Now through Nov.
+8th Richmond Raceway will feature Jurassic Quest, a drive through exhibition of life-size, moving dinosaurs.

 The interactive exhibit will feature over 70 moving and life-like dinosaurs, as well as a 50-foot-long Megalodon.